awfulwaffle77/TrafficSignClassifier/README.md

 all of the data we need here: layers, exec time, size, accuracy, initial parameters
 After that:
-- Create a neural network of smaller size to make it identify images faster
+- Create a neural network of smaller size to make it identify images faster~

+- Object detection with Sliding Window or Selective Search or sth
+- Creating a Faster R-CNN to classify images
+- Possibility to import parameters from a .hdf5 file trained in python
+- Graphs with differnt methods to see the time differences

 ## What I chose
 - Due to the fact that, at the moment, I have not found out how to use fs on Zephyr, I will try to